Introduzione

 Valeria Quintily

-Project and Scientific Manager
+Sr. Scientific Project Manager

 valeria.quintily@lsacademy.com